 Which drug plan has the lowest premium in Tacoma, Washington?

 SilverScript has the lowest premium for a Part D drug plan, coming in at around $7.00 a month.
 Take a look at your prescription costs as they relate to the drugs.
-It’s important to take into consideration the overall cost and not just the premium.
+It’s important to consider the overall cost and not just the premium.

 How much does Plan N cost in Tacoma, Washington?